 What is the real value of customer satisfaction and loyalty?
-The authors use an instrumental variables approach to overcome common methods bias and measurement error.
-They find that firms may be underestimating the gains in customer lifetime value from improving service satisfaction.
+Using an instrumental variables approach, these authors find that firms may be underestimating the gains in customer lifetime value from improving service satisfaction.

-Is calculating lifetime ROI the right way to think about the cost of a college education?
+Is calculating lifetime ROI the right way to think about college costs?
 Six studies show that financially-impatient consumers prefer low-cost, low-return colleges over high-cost, high-return colleges, thus failing to maximize their lifetime earnings.
-But changing the way financial information is presented may correct this "myopia."

 Two scales offer precise measures of CX performance across the consumer journey.
 Based on eight studies with nearly 3000 participants, researchers develop an 18-item text-based scale and an icon-based scale that captures six CX dimensions.